phanduyhoang/Image-Matting-/README.md

 # Image-Matting-
-this project was done thanks to this paper https://augmentedperception.github.io/total_relighting/total_relighting_paper.pdf alpha matte result is in deep-image-matting-network-good-result
+this project was done thanks to this paper https://augmentedperception.github.io/total_relighting/total_relighting_paper.pdf alpha matte result is in deep-image-matting-network-good-result.ipynb

 please read it for more technical insights the refined version trained on 27 images (due to the lack of high quality ground truth mask).
 As the image resolution became higher the result became better